 Farmers are also given a chance to say what they have discovered and observed in their respective farms.
 All of these services are offered at doorstep, according to Erick Solomonson of One Acre Fund, an organisation with headquarters in the United States but is promoting the interest of small-scale farmers in western Kenya.

 However, managing MLN at farm level is not easy; farmers encounter various challenges.
 Small-scale farmers lack equipment that can help them identify MLN.
 We learnt that farmers are not only less knowledgeable about MLN symptoms but also do not know what to do after their farms get infected by the lethal maize disease.
-Also, the sporadic nature of the disease makes it difficult to have permanent seed sites and again the need to have new seed treatment in the region.
-The transmission of MLN through seeds occurs quickly.

 In order to tackle MLN, at farm level, people must join hands and agree to work together in efforts involving stakeholders such as farmers and scientists.
 Concerted approach, we realised, is one of the promising options for tackling MLN.